CubicZebra/fcpp/README.md

     - `@exporter`: Exports symbols in modules
     - `@attacher`: Attaches symbols to modules

-This feature is in experimental now, however the specific syntax can make the existing project a ease migration to fit the future C++ standard.
+This feature is experimental now, however, the specific syntax can make the existing project a ease migration to fit the future C++ standard.

 ## Compiler Support Matrix